rebeccaly/virgil/wiki/glossary.md

 ## Private Key
 This is one of two keys involved in public-key cryptography.
 It can be used to decrypt messages which were encrypted with the corresponding public key, as well as to create signatures, which can be verified with the corresponding public key.
 These must be kept secret, if they are exposed, all encrypted messages are compromised, and an attacker will be able to forge signatures.

+## Private Key Password
+A password set for a private key adds an additional security stage and prevents any data leakage after the private key has been compromised.
+It is optional but highly recommended to set a private key password.

 ## Privilege
 The right of a user to perform various application-related operations, such as reading, writing or changing something.
 A user's access token contains a list of the privileges held by either the user, the user's groups or devices.